kartik-v/bootstrap-fileinput/README.md

 1. [Bootstrap 3.x](http://getbootstrap.com/)
 2. Latest [JQuery](http://jquery.com/)
-3. Most modern browsers supporting HTML5 file inputs and FileReader API including CSS3 & JQuery.
+3. Most modern browsers supporting HTML5 (inputs and FileReader API) including CSS3 & JQuery.
 For Internet Explorer, one must use IE versions 10 and above.
 IE9 and below will work as a normal file input, and will not support multiple file selection or the HTML 5 FileReader API.

 ## Restrictions
 The plugin supports only file input and preview at client level.
 It does not actually process the upload of the files to the server.